 - necessary for the performance of their duties as a Member).
 Access to the document will not be given if to do so would be a breach of the Data Protection Act or other legislation; - 9.3.2.
-That all information obtained from an inspection and any copy document received shall be treated as confidential to the Member and shall be for his or her use as a Member unless the Chief Executive, Director or duly authorised Officer concerned agrees at the time of inspection or supply of copy documents that this restriction can be relaxed; and - 9.3.3.
-That in the event of the Chief Executive, Director or duly authorised Officer not agreeing that the restriction can be relaxed, the Member concerned shall have the right to require that the matter be referred to the relevant Committee and, if necessary, to the Council for final determination. - 9.4.
+That all information obtained from an inspection and any copy document received shall be treated as confidential to the Member and shall be for his or her use as a Member. - 9.4.
 Further and more detailed advice regarding Members' rights to inspect Council documents may be obtained from the Monitoring Officer. - 9.5.
 Any Council information provided to a Member must only be used by the Member for the purpose for which it was provided, i.e. in connection with the proper performance of the Member's duties as a Member of the Council.
 Disclosure of confidential or exempt information without proper authority could amount to a breach of the Members' Code of Conduct.